gary-lg/SampleApp/ReadMe.md

 - Start the API by using `dotnet run` in the `GeoAPI` directory.

 - Using your preferred browser navigate to `https://localhost:7164/swagger/index.html` and click some buttons

+# Testing

+From the root directory run `dotnet test`